Draggie306/CheatSheets/A level/source/Geography.md

 > Eskers are deposited unaffected by/ignorant of local topography, meaning that they can traverse over hills in the landscape.

 The path taken by this pressurised meltwater is mostly controlled by the slope, size and direction of the ice surface rather than the bedrock.
-Because of this, eskers can be used to show the slope of the ice surface and its extent.
+Because of this, eskers can be used to **show the slope of the ice surface, as well as its extent**!
 It also runs parallel to the direction of ice flow, running transverse to the glacial snout.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/MoreEskers.png)